cs161-staff/textbook/network/wpa.md

 the previous section, but it uses the PMK (unique for each user) in place of the PSK (same for all users) to derive the PTK.

-WPA-2 defends against the attacks from the previous section, because the PMK is created randomly by a third-party authentication server and sent over encrypted channels to both the AP and the client.
+WPA-2 Enterprise defends against the attacks from the previous section, because the PMK is created randomly by a third-party authentication server and sent over encrypted channels to both the AP and the client.
 However, note that WPA2-Enterprise is still vulnerable against another authenticated user who executes an ARP or DHCP